Convert text to date

 How this formula works

-The DATE function takes three arguments: year, month, and day.
-The LEFT function extracts the leftmost 4 characters and supplies this to DATE as the year.
-The MID function extracts characters 5-6 and supplies this to DATE as the month, and the RIGHT function extracts the rightmost 2 characters and supplies these to DATE as the day.
+The LEFT function extracts the leftmost 4 characters for year, the MID function extracts characters in positions 5-6 for month, and the RIGHT function extracts the rightmost 2 characters as day.
+Each result is returned directly to the DATE function.
 The final result is a proper Excel date that can be formatted any way you like.

-In row 8, the (unrecognized) date format is dd.mm.yyyy and the formula in C8 is:
+This approach can be customized as needed.
+For example, the unrecognized date format in row 8 is dd.mm.yyyy and the formula in C8 is:

 Add zero to fix dates